.jpg)

 In my current work, my search for numinous presence remains a constant but its locus has migrated from abstract thought to the deeply felt as I embrace my own history and the revelations of the everyday world.
 I look now to the immediacy of the quotidian, the fleeting moment, the elusive detail, the slight gesture, certain that what is most important resides there, that the widest vista opens through the smallest aperture, that the greatest joy emanates from the briefest moment.
 It may just be that the real work is only now beginning.

-Rita Myers is an artist whose work spans performance, installation, photography, and writing.
-She received her BA in 1969 from Douglass College, Rutgers University, and her MA from Hunter College, City University of New York, in 1974.
+Rita Myers received her BA in 1969 from Douglass College, Rutgers University, and her MA from Hunter College, City University of New York, in 1974.

 In 1995, Myers changed course entirely and embarked on a career in graphic design.
-In 2003, she moved to Philadelphia and ran her own graphic design firm there from 2007 to 2019, serving clients ranging from non-profits to Fortune 500 companies.
+She ran her own graphic design firm in Philadelphia from 2007 to 2019, serving clients ranging from non-profits to Fortune 500 companies.

-Myers has received many awards, including fellowships and grants from the National Endowment for the Arts, the New York State Council on the Arts, the Massachusetts Council on the Arts and Humanities, and the Jerome Foundation.
+Myers has received many awards, including the National Endowment for the Arts, the New York State Council on the Arts, the Massachusetts Council on the Arts and Humanities, and the Jerome Foundation.
 In 1983, she was inducted into the Douglass Society for Distinguished Achievement.

 She divides her time between Philadelphia, PA and Puerto Vallarta, Mexico with her wife, Bonnie Strahs.